Screening

 The VeriSeq Prenatal Test determines the risk of fetal trisomies by measuring the relative amount of chromosomes in maternal blood.
 The VeriSeq test assesses the risks of trisomies 21, 18 and 13 in the fetus, but does not rule out all fetal abnormalities.

-Price £469 Please book online using Pricelist page.
+Please book using Pricelist page